dynamsoft-docs/label-recognition-docs/introduction/architecture.md

 layout: default-layout
 title: Dynamsoft Label Recognition Introduction - Architecture
 description: This is the architecture page of DynamsoftLabel Recognition Introduction.
-keywords: architecture, principles
+keywords: architecture, architecture
 needAutoGenerateSidebar: true
 needGenerateH3Content: true
 ---

-# Principles of Dynamsoft Label Recognition Algorithm
+# Architecture of Dynamsoft Label Recognition Algorithm

 Dynamsoft Label Recognition (DLR) is a flexible SDK used to implement zonal OCR functionality in cross-platform applications.

 DLR powers your software development from the following aspects:
-(1) performance of zonal text recognizing,
+- (1) performance of zonal text recognizing
-(2) integration of multipurpose image processing,
+- (2) integration of multipurpose image processing
-(3) extensibility of deployment.

-In this article, we will present the architectures and their corresponding contributions to the above advantages.

-## Flexible Algorithm Flow & Versatile Parameters
+- (3) flexible algorithm flow and versatile parameters

-The algorithm of DLR includes a flow of 4 stages at the top level, as illustrated in Figure 1, where extract, segmentation and recognition are the two core stages.
+The algorithm of DLR includes a flow of 4 stages at the top level, as illustrated in Figure 1, where extracting text line(s), character segmentation and recognition are the two core stages.
 DLR is designed to deal with a variety of zonal text recognition scenarios and offers many customizable parameters to increase its versatility.
 Furthermore, the architecture of the algorithm and its parameters solidifies the agility to meet new requirements.

 <div align="center">
    <p><img src="assets/architecture/top-level-flow-of-dlr-algorithm.png" alt="Top Level Flow of DLR Algorithm" width="30%" /></p>
    <p>Figure 1 – Top Level Flow of DLR Algorithm</p>
 </div>

-### Stage 1.
+## Stage 1.
 Specify regions of interest (ROI).

 This stage begins with how to specify a ROI for a variety of sources, including image files, videos, or buffers of other applications.
 A ROI in DLR consists two parts: reference region and text area.
 A reference region could be specified by three ways now:
 - set by absolute or relative coordinates directly